CounterpartyXCP/Documentation/Tutorials/User_Tutorials/pay_distribution.md

 **Specify the amount of the token to be distributed per unit ("_share_") and the costs will be displayed.
 Click "Pay Distribution" and after a while it will be confirmed by the Bitcoin network.**
 ![](/_images/distribution4.png)

+**Note:** If you are paying out BTC dividends, this process is a regular Bitcoin transaction.
+This means it will not be possible to distinguish it as a Counterparty type transaction.
+We recommend that if you plan to pay out BTC dividends, do not use that particular address for anything else.
+And only use one address per asset.
+This will make it much easier to keep track of past BTC dividends for yourself, as well as your users.
+Otherwise it may be difficult to retain an overview over your payments.